gharbia-mohammed/Data-Analysis-Climate-Research/README.md

 This project analyzes the long-term climate variability in North Africa from 1941 to 2020 using the ERA5 reanalysis dataset.
 The project focuses on the three main meteorological variables that directly influence renewable energy systems and heat stress in desert environments:

-- Air Temperature (TAS)
+- Temperature T(°c)
 - Wind Speed (WS)
-- Surface Downwelling Shortwave Radiation (RSDS)
+- Surface Downwelling Shortwave Radiation (SSRD)
 The main objective is to understand how these variables evolved over eight decades and identify long-term trends and seasonal patterns using data analysis and visualization techniques.

 ### Data sources :